ManiVaultStudio/JupyterPlugin/README.md

 Additionally two python modules are build `mvstudio_data` and `mvstudio_kernel` that used two pass data between Python and ManiVault.

 It is advisable to use a different environment during building these plugins and during runtime.
-Building the two python modules requires `poetry` which is automatically installed alongside other module dependencies in the `Python_EXECUTABLE` environment.
+Building the two python modules requires `poetry` which is automatically installed in the `Python_EXECUTABLE` environment (see `requirements.txt`).
+`mvstudio_data` and `mvstudio_kernel` have to be installed when first starting the JupyterPlugin in a python environment.
+ManiVault will ask you if this should be performed automatically.

+You may build multiple Jupyter Plugins, e.g. `JupyterPlugin311` and `JupyterPlugin312` for different python version.
+The Jupyter Launcher will list all available plugins during runtime.

 ## Dependencies